hegsie/WixJsonFileExtension/README.md

 ```xml
 <Json:JsonFile Id="appSettingsSetBooks" File="[#JsonConfig]" ElementPath="$.store.book" Value="[MY_BOOKS]" Action="addArrayValue" />
 ```

+Possible Actions include
+ - deleteValue
+ - setValue (this is the default if one isn't specified)
+ - addArrayValue
+ - createJsonPointerValue

+ All actions use JSONPaths in their ElementPaths unless specified in their action i.e. createJsonPointerValue

 3. Refer to the product.wxs inside the TestJsonConfigInstaller project here for examples on how to manipulate your JSON file inside of an MSI

 NB: There are a lot of complex scenarios when using JSONPath (like multi-select inside arrays etc, which don't currently work)